Semantic Manual

 C-c , SPC

 Display a list of possible completions for the symbol at point (semantic-complete-analyze-inline).
-This also activates a special set of keybindings for choosing a completion: RET accepts the current completion, M-n and M-p cycle through possible completions, TAB completes as far as possible and then cycles, and C-g or any other key aborts the completion.
+This also activates a special set of key bindings for choosing a completion: RET accepts the current completion, M-n and M-p cycle through possible completions, TAB completes as far as possible and then cycles, and C-g or any other key aborts the completion.
 See Smart Completion.

 C-c , C-w